 What we publish

-Every 6 months we publish the number of FCA reportable customer complaints we've received for the previous half year.
+Every 6 months we publish the number of FCA customer complaints we've received for the previous half year.
 We also put these figures into context using the type of products complained about.

 Why we publish

 The FCA require us to provide this information directly to them as well as on our own website, just as other firms have to.
 This data can be used as an indicator of how well we're serving our customers, for comparison purposes and also demonstrates the improvements we're making to reduce the number of complaints we receive.